mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 This is a generic algorithm for fitting data in a Workspace with a function.
 The workspace must have the type supported by the algorithm.
-Currently supported types are: :ref:`MatrixWorkspace <MatrixWorkspace>` and :ref:`TableWorkspace <TableWorkspace> for fitting with a IFunction1D and :ref:`MDWorkspace <MDWorkspace>` for fitting with IFunctionMD.
+Currently supported types are: :ref:`MatrixWorkspace <MatrixWorkspace>` and :ref:`Table Workspace <Table Workspaces>` for fitting with a IFunction1D and :ref:`MDWorkspace <MDWorkspace>` for fitting with IFunctionMD.
 After Function and InputWorkspace properties are set the algorithm may decide that it needs more information from the caller to locate the fitting data.